 - Public Safety – Karin Schnaider, Finance Director, Tracy

 - Revenue and Taxation – Roberta Raper, Administrative Services Director, West Sacramento

-- Transportation, Communication, and Public Works – Kathryn Downs, Director of Finance and City Treasurer, Santa Ana
+- Transportation, Communication, and Public Works – Alexander Trinidad, Assistant Director of Finance, Santa Ana

 For more information about the appointment process, please contact Meg Desmond.